top of page

 • 10 min de leitura

 To my dear readers and friends, a long poem in 7 Chants, paying homage to the Freedom Fighters, those people who worked to achieve the independence of India.
 Also a declaration of love, and the last poem in the Pink Book of Passion.
-Bharat: how the Indians call India, the unity of a common conscience.
+Bharat: how the Indians call India, a country that is the unity of a common conscience, a civilization.

 I hope you enjoy it!